Skip to main content

 Maridav / Shutterstock

 “The usual factors for hypertrophy are mechanical tension, muscle damage, and metabolic stress,” Sullivan said.
 “Mechanical tension is when a load is placed upon a muscle while the muscle goes through a full range of motion.
-This leads to muscle damage that, with rest, will now allow the muscles to grow.
-Lastly, metabolic stress creates signals which have similar effects to mechanical tension to initiate hypertrophy.”
+This leads to muscle damage that, with rest, allows the muscles to grow.
+Lastly, metabolic stress creates signals that have similar effects to mechanical tension to initiate hypertrophy.”

 Arm exercise resistance band